felucian/Ready-AI-APP-ST304/Lab_Modules/01_Confirm_the_app_is_running/01_Confirm_the_app_is_running.md

     kubectl get service
     ```

-    that will return the following output:
+    that will return an output similar to the following:

     ```plain
     NAME          TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)   AGE